ssuljic/pmtool/README.md

 pmtool
 ======

-Faculty project for the Databases course
+Faculty project for the Databases course!